sebmandal/sebmandal/README.md

 My name is **Sebastian Mandal**.
 I'm a software engineer, designer, and entrepreneur from Norway.
 I build businesses, design great user experiences, and develop scalable software solutions.

+Professional vibe coder who breathes down the neck of the agent.
+Love design patterns and scalable code, will assure AI does to 😂

 ## 🛠 What I Do
 - **Full-stack development** – TypeScript, React, Vue, Node.js, Python, Java
 - **AI & Automation** – RAG, ML, and business process automation